G.L.MELLIN TOURNAMENT

 BUGGIES

-to play.
+Buggies (subject to a medical certificate) may be used by competitors who would not otherwise be able to play.
 Any such competitor must inform his School’s representative in advance of the Tournament, who should, in turn, inform the organisers so that agreement may be secured for the player.
 Should that agreement be given, the buggy must be for the sole use of that player.
-His playing partner may not use the buggy for carrying either himself or his clubs at any time.
+The playing partner may not use the buggy for carrying either himself or his clubs at any time.

-PUNCTUALITY AND SLOW PLAY
+PUNCTUALITY AND SLOW PLAY (see Pace of Play Guidelines)

 The Mellin Committee